 With this dynamic environment in mind, we discuss results from our latest Healthcare Internal Audit Plan Priorities Survey conducted by Protiviti and the Association of Healthcare Internal Auditors (AHIA) and provide our recommendations to internal audit functions based on their stated priorities.
-Our assessment is similar to what we offered in last year’s survey: Internal audit functions need more support to transform their organization and help it meet current challenges while preparing for what comes next.
+Our assessment is similar to what we offered in last year’s survey: Internal audit functions need more support to transform their organisation and help it meet current challenges while preparing for what comes next.
 And now, a year later, the need to accelerate change and advance capabilities has become only more urgent.

 Challenges healthcare provider organizations are facing

-- Fraud management tops the list of internal audit priorities in our 2022 survey, a reflection of the pressure that healthcare organizations are under to become adept at identifying and defending against rampant fraud.
+- Fraud management tops the list of internal audit priorities in our 2022 survey, a reflection of the pressure that healthcare organisations are under to become adept at identifying and defending against rampant fraud.

-- Healthcare provider organizations’ focus on the new basics includes making new attempts to find solutions for challenges that are disrupting operations — and eroding the bottom line — well before the pandemic.
+- Healthcare provider organisations’ focus on the new basics includes making new attempts to find solutions for challenges that are disrupting operations — and eroding the bottom line — well before the pandemic.
 These challenges include rising regulatory pressures, the fight against opioid and substance use disorders, and significant labor shortages amid fierce competition for skilled talent.